-- 42. The efficiency gap between us and our peer group of countries is indicative of the catch-up job we have to do.
+42. The efficiency gap between us and our peer group of countries is indicative of the catch-up job we have to do.
 There are several ways of improving efficiency.
-By far the most important task is to further improve operating efficiency on top of what has already been achieved by optimizing operating costs i.e. non-interest expenses including wages and salaries, transaction costs and provisioning expenses.
-This will enable banks to lower lending rates while preserving their profitability. - 43.
-Indian banks have typically posted higher earnings than those of other leading Asian economies as measured by return on assets (RoA) and return on equity (RoE).
+By far the most important task is to further improve operating efficiency on top of what has already been achieved by optimising operating costs, i.e. non-interest expenses including wages and salaries, transaction costs and provisioning expenses.
+This will enable banks to lower lending rates while preserving their profitability.

+43. Indian banks have typically posted higher earnings than those of other leading Asian economies as measured by return on assets (RoA) and return on equity (RoE).
 Even so, they are burdened by a higher operating cost ratio measured in terms of non-interest expenses to total assets which impedes their pricing efficiency and affects their ability to rationalise NIM in a competitive manner.
 The task for Indian banks clearly is to press on with efforts for sustainable reduction in operating costs through productivity improvement and skill enhancement and by leveraging of technology.
-Reduction in operating costs will also come through nurturing asset quality, diligent loan restructuring of viable assets and reducing non-performing loans through recovery or upgradation.
-The efficiency of some of the larger banks in particular has to improve in line with their domestic peers and relative to global standards. - 44.
-While on the issue of efficiency, I am both troubled and intrigued by the fact that our banks see financial inclusion as an obligation rather than as an opportunity.
-If pursued effectively, financial inclusion will provide banks access to sizeable low cost funds as also opportunities for lending in the small volume segment.
-The latter should be possible since the Reserve Bank has since deregulated the interest rate that can be charged on small value loans.
-To gainfully pursue financial inclusion, banks will need to constantly reinvent their business models and design products and services demanded by a growing economy and one that is growing through a rapid structural transformation.
+Reduction in operating costs will also come through nurturing asset quality, diligent loan restructuring of viable assets and reducing nonperforming loans through recovery or upgradation.
+The efficiency of some of the larger banks in particular has to improve in line with their domestic peers and relative to global standards.